Hundreds stranded on N.C. island, 'catastrophic' flooding as Dorian moves off coast - 41NBC News | WMGT-DT

 The Ocracoke Village Fire Department was used as a command center Friday on Ocracoke Island, North Carolina, in the aftermath of Hurricane Dorian.Connie Leinbach / Ocracoke Observer via AP

+By late Saturday morning, about 57,000 statewide were without power, the governor’s office said.

-The island with a population of about 940 is accessible only by boat or air.
-Cooper said medical and search and rescue teams were on the way.
+Ocracoke Island, with a population of about 940, is accessible only by boat or air.

+Search-and-rescue teams were going house to house to provide care for anyone who may have been injured or in need of assistance.

+Emergency officials brought food, water, generators and fuel trucks to the island, according to the governor.

 Hurricane Dorian made landfall on Cape Hatteras, north of Ocracoke Island, at around 9 a.m.
 Friday as the storm, which devastated parts of the Bahamas and killed at least 43 people earlier this week, moved away from the U.S. East Coast, forecasters and officials said.